 ‘He’s grown up a bit,’ Harry said.
 ‘If you’d done that to Hermione, we’d’ve had a duel on our hands.’

 ‘She’s not here.
 Nobody’s seen her since yesterday.
-Apparently she nearly had a meltdown she was so afraid of failing.’
+Apparently she got so afraid of failing she nearly had a breakdown.’

 ‘It’s probably for the best,’ Harry said.
 ‘She’d be furious if she saw that they’d taken her notes out of their proper order.’